 How to Sketch a Composition Directly on Paper

-I’m using sanded art paper for this tutorial because it’s so easy to remove color and make changes.
 The goal is to reach the point at which you don’t need to make changes to your sketch, but it’s nice to have that option.

 Don’t worry!
-If this is the first time you’ve ever sketched directly on good drawing paper, it’s not that difficult.
-Just focus on the big shapes and don’t worry about getting everything exactly right!
+If this is the first time you’ve tried to sketch a composition directly on good drawing paper, it’s not that difficult.
+Focus on the big shapes and don’t worry about getting everything exactly right.
 If it looks too difficult, do a couple of practice sketches first.
 That’s always a good way to improve drawing skills, anyway, so the time will not be wasted.

 I also recommend starting small.
 This project is 6 inches by 8 inches.
 Large enough to give you plenty of wiggle room, but small enough to keep it from being too intimidating.